agude/agude.github.io/_books/flowers_for_algernon.md

 effects wore off.
 It was heart-breaking to witness Charlie's realization of how his family and friends had mistreated him.

-There are some interesting ideas in common between {{ this_book }} and {%
-include book_link.html title="Blindsight" %} and {% include book_link.html
-title="Exchopraxia" %}: specifically about how changing the mind changes who you are, and if you change it enough you are a different person.
-I think {{
-this_book }} making the "other person" someone Charlie literally sees was an interesting way to demonstrate the point.

 There are some interesting parallels between {{ this_book }} and {% include
 book_link.html title="Blindsight" %} and {% include book_link.html
-title="Exchopraxia" %}: specifically regarding how altering the mind changes one's identity, and if the change is significant enough, it creates a different person altogether. {{ this_book }}'s depiction of Charlie literally seeing the "other person" out in the world was an interesting approach to
+title="Echopraxia" %}: specifically regarding how altering the mind changes one's identity, and if the change is significant enough, it creates a different person altogether. {{ this_book }}'s depiction of Charlie literally seeing the "other person" out in the world was an interesting approach to